Silk is a soft luxurious fabric that adds beauty to the garment; there are different types of silk available worldwide.

 However, spider silk is strong; the tensile strength of spider silk is like that of alloy steel.

-6. Mussel silk
+6. Mussel Silk

 Mussel silk is also known as sea silk.
 This silk-like spider silk is also not gotten from silkworms.
-Sea silk is so rare to find and, therefore a lot more expensive than the other type of silk,

-Furthermore, this type of silk is produced by a mollusk known as Pinna Nobilis.
-But unfortunately, this mollusk is gradually going into extinction due to the effect of pollution.
+Unfortunately, this mollusk is gradually going into extinction due to the effect of pollution.